Wellysis/lambda-spotinst/README.md

 # Lambda Spot-Inst

-This is a python Lambda script to start and stop the servers in spot-inst.
+Python Lambda script to start and stop the servers in spot-inst.
 You can set up and deploy as follows.
-In lambda console, you need to setup three [environment variables](##-Environment-variables).
+In lambda console(or chalice/serverless), you need to setup [environment variables](#environment-variables).

 [Spot-inst](https://spot.io/) is a SaaS based EC2 management solution that delivers cloud efficiences never before archieved.
 You can reduce EC2 cloud computing costs by 60% to 80%.
 It can be easily applied even in environments where are not using serverless or Kubernetics architectures.